-- Alleviate allergies: Apples are high in quercetin, a plant compound said to slow down the secretion of histamine —released during an allergic reaction.
-(Maybe the adage about an apple a day has some merit after all!)
+1. Alleviate allergies: Apples are rich in quercetin, a plant compound believed to slow down the release of histamine, which is responsible for triggering allergic reactions.
+(Maybe the old saying about an “apple a day” has some merit after all!)

-- Manage a migraine: While not yet recorded in the annals of science, some studies reveal that inhaling the scent of a cut green apple can reduce symptoms and shorten an episode.
+3. Manage a migraine: Athough not yet scientifically proven, some studies suggest that inhaling the aroma of a freshly cut green apple may alleviate symptoms and shorten the duration of an episode.

-- Combat dandruff: Massage apple juice into scalp after washing and allow to remain on several minutes.
-Rinse well.
+4. Combat dandruff: Gently massage apple juice into your scalp after washing your hair and leave it on for a few minutes.
+Rinse thoroughly.

-- Aids digestion: Apples contain a type of soluble fiber called pectin, which has been shown to slow digestion by attracting water and forming a gel which ultimately helps you feel fuller longer.
-A perfect grab-and-go snack for people who are trying to lose weight.
+5. Aid digestion: Apples contain a type of soluble fiber called pectin, which has been found to slow down digestion by attracting water and forming a gel.
+This ultimately helps you feel satisfied for longer, making it a perfect on-the-go snack for weight loss purposes.

 6. Freshen breath: An apple a day keeps the bad breath away.
 Apples contain anti-bacterial properties and fiber, which help to clean your mouth, reducing bad breath.
 Eating an apple also increases saliva production which reduces bad breath.

 In addition to many health benefits of apples, there are countless benefits to learning how to use apples in unusual and helpful ways.

 Freshen stale cookies or cake: If you have stale baked goods, try placing a sliced apple in an airtight container with them.
 The moisture from the apple can help to freshen them up.

 Soften hardened brown sugar: To soften hardened brown sugar, simply place an apple slice inside the sugar canister overnight.
 The apple slice will work its magic and soften the sugar.